react-native-google-signin/docs/docs/setting-up/android.md

 ### Ensure compatibility

-If you're using the sponsor package:
+If you're using the paid package:

 If you're using RN >= 0.73, you're good to go.